 Planning a viburnum hedge comes before planting a viburnum hedge.
 Taking the time to assess your needs and landscape situation now will save you problems later.
 Lots of types of viburnum are available in commerce, many that are perfect for someone planting a viburnum hedge.
 Before you choose among the varieties, figure out the basics.

 You need to decide how tall and how deep you want the hedge.
-You also need to know your own hardiness zone to be sure that your shrubs fit well with the climate, your soil type and whether the hedge will have a sunny, shady or mixed exposure.
+You also need to know your own hardiness zone to be sure that your shrubs fit well with the climate, your soil type and whether the hedge will have a

 When you are creating a viburnum hedge for a sunny area, you need to consider different types of plants.
 Here are some types of viburnum that could work well: